OliverSantiago/APCSFinalProject/README.md

 6/1: New screen for the town, made temporary shop stand.

 6/3: Made buying screen for new items that adds to inventory and decreases money.
 Updated display for inventory to show number of items in stack.
 Reorganized code for clarity.
 Made a new house screen that the player spawns in and movement between it and the farm.
+Added movement barriers for the house.
 Added sleeping in bed to progress to next day.
 Fixed the selling of stacks of items.

+6/4: Finalized Demo branch.
+New player display and size, readjusted borders within house accordingly.
+Redesigned house, borders, and location/size.

+6/5: Redesigned shop and town.
+Added borders to shop.

+6/6: Added visual tree border around town and farm and according movement borders preventing player from walking off screen.
+Redesigned plot placement and farm layout.

+6/7: Began making Mayor's house and Community Center visuals and movemnent borders.

+6/8: Interior of Mayor house, started donation screen visuals.
+Then added the actual donation crops, and the removal of donated items from inventory.

+6/9: Finished all donations to Community Center, including higher quality crops and money.
+Added a final thank you message in the Community Center.
+Reset money, time, and starting items to default settings.

+6/10: Fixed glitches with sleeping in the bed, some movement bugs, and started improving the day/night cycle.
+Changed tool designs, and made new final screen with old money, money earned, and new total money.

 Shane: